fivexl/website/content/case-studies/wings-case-study/index.md

 testimonial_author_position: "Founder at Wings"
 testimonial_author_portrait: steve.png
 testimonial_long: |
   "I'm really impressed with how FivexL has helped our team to.....
   With a professionally set up AWS Organization and access control, along with launching applications using AWS ECS, our team can move faster in product development.
 Transparency, flexibility, and speed make the collaboration with FivexL highly effective."
 about_company:
   logo: 'apple.png'
   heading: 'About Wings'
   text: |
-    Wings is a fintech startup that addresses the challenges of online payments with groundbreaking solutions.
-Led by an innovative and active remote team, the company has developed a smart expense management service tailored for corporate clients.
-This service enables the issuance of virtual bank cards, offering a seamless and secure way to manage company expenses.
-With a relentless focus on innovation and agility, the team at Wings aims to disrupt the conservative world of finance, challenging the status quo and setting new standards for digital financial transactions.
+    Wings is a fintech startup that addresses the challenges of online payments.
+They have developed a smart expense anagement service for corporate clients, enabling the issuance of virtual bank cards.
+The acquaintance between Wings and FivexL began with a problem the startup faced.
+They lost access to their AWS account and sought help on various platforms and in AWS specialist communities.
+Confused by responses like 'nothing can be done' and faced with costly, risky proposals, the team was worried they had lost access to their data.
+FivexL senior consultant Vladimir, after reading about the startup's issues, quickly understood the problem and, on a volunteer basis, helped Wings regain access in just 20 minutes.
+This marked the beginning of a successful collaboration.
 double_panel:
   layout: 'case-studies'
   heading: "CASE STUDIES"